SKuipers/gibbon-docs/introduction/guide-to-open-source.md

 Open source is more than just a model for software licensing.
 It also represents a philosophy of collaboration, which the folks at [opensource.com](http://opensource.com) call “[the open source way](https://opensource.com/open-source-way).”
 Does this model align with your school values?
 If so, this idea can become part of your vision for change.
 Ross Parker, the creator of Gibbon, shared the following thoughts:

-“If you would rather educators in general and students and parents be given universal access to excellent software that genuinely meets their needs that is build from within the system that is community driven and is not for profit, then maybe open source is of interest to you” (R. Parker, personal communication, July 28, 2020).
+> “If you would rather educators in general and students and parents be given universal access to excellent software that genuinely meets their needs that is build from within the system that is community driven and is not for profit, then maybe open source is of interest to you.”

 Choosing to use an open source platform doesn’t mean you too will have to become an open source advocate.
 You’re always welcome to use the software and not become part of it’s community.
 However, it’s worth being aware of not only the technical functionality of the software you use, but also the values it was created with.